 - Physical condition

-Studies have also shown that 40-60% of dogs that tear one CrCL will tear the other one at some point in time.
+Studies have also shown that 40-60% of dogs who tear one CrCL will tear the other one at some point in time.

 Unfortunately, keeping your dog in the best shape is the only way of prevention.